 4/1.15/2 Background

-The ITU has addressed earth stations on aircraft and vessels, hereafter referred to as A-ESIM and M-ESIM respectively, at previous WRCs.
+The ITU has addressed earth stations on aircraft and vessels, hereafter referred to as A-ESIMs and M-ESIMs respectively, at previous WRCs.

 Agenda item 1.15 calls for studies on the possible operation of A-ESIM and M-ESIM communicating with geostationary space stations in the fixed-satellite service in the frequency band 12.75-13.25 GHz (Earth-to-space).
-The use of the 12.75-13.25 GHz frequency band (Earth-to-space) by geostationary-satellite networks in the fixed-satellite service is subject to Appendix 30B (AP30B), which contains a worldwide fixed-satellite service allotment Plan and Assignment in the List and has its own regulatory procedures and technical criteria.
+The use of the 12.75-13.25 GHz frequency band by geostationary-satellite networks in the fixed-satellite service is subject to Appendix 30B (AP30B), which contains a worldwide fixed-satellite service allotment Plan and Assignment in the List and has its own regulatory procedures and technical criteria.

-The RR AP30B requires the explicit agreement of an administration for the partially or wholly inclusion of its territory in the service area of a proposed AP30B assignment (§ 6.6 of AP30B).
+In the RR AP30B requires the explicit agreement of an administration for the partially or wholly inclusion of its territory in the service area of a proposed AP30B assignment (§ 6.6 of AP30B).
 A review by the BR of the service area of the AP30B assignments recorded in the MIFR showed that generally the service areas of AP30B networks are non-contiguous and the number of countries in these service areas ranges from one to fifty countries.
 Additionally, § 6.16 of AP30B provides that an administration may at any time exclude its territory from the service area of an AP30B assignment.
-Therefore, aeronautical or maritime earth stations in the 12.75-13.25 GHz band need to have the capability to restrict operations in territories of those administrations where agreement under § 6.6 has been obtained and authorization for such operations has been granted.
-Also, a distinctive aspect of Appendix 30B is the existence of Reference situation for all Plan allotments and assignments in the List.
+Therefore, A-ESIMs and M-ESIMs in the 12.75-13.25 GHz band need to have the capability to restrict operations as discussed below in Section 3.2 in territories of those administrations where agreement under § 6.6 has been obtained and authorization for such operations has been granted.
+Also, a distinctive aspect of Appendix 30B is the existence of Reference situation for all Plan Allotments and Assignments in the List.

 Moreover, for the operation of A-ESIM and M-ESIM, the technical, operational and regulatory provisions including responsibilities of administrations and entities responsible for the operation, authorization and the interference management system of these earth stations need to be defined.